Forestipedia writer | Helping you to discover the best places on your travels

 For another dog-friendly day out in Nottinghamshire, visit Newark, a handsome Georgian Town with a castle ruins, a river and an Air Museum, where dogs on leads are welcome.

 For its sheer variety of days out, Nottinghamshire is a great place.
 But where can you stay when you are exploring the area?
-Take a peek at our cosy cabins, sheltered beneath the towering pines of Sherwood Forest.
+For dog friendly accommodation, take a peek at our cosy cabins, sheltered beneath the towering pines of Sherwood Forest.
 Here, after your Nottinghamshire days out, you can sink into your hot tub beneath the trees and relax.
 There’s also a host of activities you can enjoy, from art classes and willow sculpture to crossbow shooting and archery.